IsraelOrtuno/pipedrive/README.md

 This package provides a complete **framework agnostic** Pipedrive CRM API client library for PHP.
 It includes all the resources listed at Pipedrive's documentation.

-> NOTE: This package is still under development.
-It is in a pretty stable stage now.
-I am currently working on docs.

 - [Installation](#installation)
 - [Usage](#usage)
     - [Create the Pipedrive instance](#create-the-pipedrive-instance)